 Second attempts are always interesting because they prove something about you.
 Did you learn from the first time?

 This series of photos with my friend Thomas Lynch (a.k.a.
-T.L. of M.S.P.) was my second portrait session, and I think it shows that I did learn from my first attempt with Cindy Morgan.
+T.L. of M.S.P.) was my third portrait session, and I think it shows that I did learn from my first attempt with Cindy Morgan.
 I think it also bears noting that the lessons learned from my first band portrait session with Blue James Band earlier that same day also plays into this one.
-Does that make this my third portrait session?

 Thomas and I worked together at THQ Wireless.
 Normally, my policy for photographing people from work is to not do it.
 If something goes wrong, there is a strong potential for problems at work too.
 It's just good policy.
 So why did I relent here?
 Thomas knew it was so I could get some practice shooting portraits and the expectations were low to begin with.
 He was helping me out, I was not selling him on a service.
 Had I been doing this for any sort of payment I would have needed to be operating on a much higher level than I was at the time.

 I had not yet converted my garage into a full studio space at this time.

 I called it my studio, but it was really just a bunch of things I had cobbled together as DIY projects to simulate a studio space.
 My toolset was still rather limited, but I was trying.
 My backdrop system was a huge piece of burlap and a frame of PVC pipes.
 It could not stand on its own and needed two people to hold it up while we shot.
 Thomas' girlfriend and my wife took that chore while he posed and I shot.